Leading the way in Parkinson’s research

 Research Policy Committee

 The Research Policy Committee (RPC) provides funding allocation recommendations to the Parkinson Canada Board of Directors.
-The RPC also advises the Board on policies about the most effective means to promote research into the cause(s), management and eventual cure of Parkinson’s disease.
+The RPC also advises the Board on policies about the most effective means to promote research into the cause(s), management, and eventual cure of Parkinson’s disease.

-- Dr. Ron Postuma, Chair, SAB; Associate Professor of Neurology and Neurosurgery, Faculty of Medicine, McGill University; Staff neurologist, Montreal General Hospital, Researcher at the Research Institute of the McGill University Health Centre (MUHC) and at Sacré Coeur Hospital
+- Dr. Ron Postuma, Chair, SAC; Associate Professor of Neurology and Neurosurgery, Faculty of Medicine, McGill University; Staff neurologist, Montreal General Hospital, Researcher at the Research Institute of the McGill University Health Centre (MUHC) and at Sacré Coeur Hospital

 - Dr. Wendy Horbay, Vice-Chair, Independent Heath Related Strategic Planning Consultant